WLIA 2025 Fall Conference

 We’re highlighting WLIA’s key legislative initiatives, giving you the inside scoop on the policies shaping our field—and how WLIA is working to influence them for the better.
 You’ll also gain practical tools and confidence to engage with your legislators, helping you build the kind of relationships and advocacy network that makes WLIA a strong, united voice for land information in Wisconsin.

-Not into Capitol visits?
-No problem!
-You'll have the chance to explore the Arthur Robinson Map Library or tour our beautiful Capitol and get a behind-the-scenes look at the work that keeps Wisconsin moving forward.
+You'll also have the chance to explore the Arthur Robinson Map Library or tour our beautiful Capitol and get a behind-the-scenes look at the work that keeps Wisconsin moving forward.

 Our lively sessions are packed with practical tools, new perspectives, and fresh ideas you can take home and put to work.
 Whether you're solving problems with tech, building better networks, or just looking to recharge your professional spark—this conference has you covered.